-between 2017 and 2019 had dual-class structures.71 These structures are especially prevalent among high-tech companies, with 46.6 percent of the tech IPOs in 2021 adopting them.72
+corporation.70 Almost 30% of IPOs between 2017 and 2019 had dual-class structures.71 These structures are especially prevalent among high-tech companies, with 46.6% of the tech IPOs in 2021 adopting them.72

 Against this background, the Tesla case seems quite puzzling.
-If powerful shareholders are effective in disciplining boards, how can one explain their reluctance to held Tesla's board accountable for its failure to control Musk's use of Twitter, for example?
+If powerful shareholders are effective in disciplining boards, how can one explain their reluctance to hold Tesla's board accountable for its failure to control Musk's use of Twitter, for example?
 Moreover, as the examples that we discuss in the next Part demonstrate, some CEOs stay at the helm for many years, even when they repeatedly ignore shareholder opposition to their companies' governance arrangements.73